-We have so many great options, whether you want more cardio (check out S.B.T.- Sweat Burn Tone, Cardio Burn and Amped Up!) more abs (try Arms & Abs in 30 or Mat 57), or something at a different pace or incorporating different disciplines like Physique Yoga.
+We have so many great workout class options, whether you want more cardio (check out S.B.T.- Sweat Burn Tone, Cardio Burn and Amped Up!) more abs (try Arms & Abs in 30 or Mat 57), or something at a different pace or incorporating different disciplines like Physique Yoga.

 Change things up and tone body parts you didn’t know you had.

 8. White-knuckling the barre.

 Over-gripping makes you tense your shoulders and takes the work (and results) away from your postural muscles.
 While working, you want to keep your shoulders “melting” down your back, and your heart and chest “open” when doing exercises at the barre.

 9. Sitting at the Bottom of a Rep-Out

 Thigh workouts are challenging, and the body always wants to find ways to make it easier.
 Clients will often go too low or come up too high when repping, but this takes you out of the burn and makes the work you’re doing less efficient.